ThePinkAlliance/2023-vision-experiments/projects/20230124-refactor2-apriltags/README.md

 Setup:
 To change between Limelight and PhotonVision change line 12/13 in CameraSubsystem to create the proper camera.

+Camera setup:
+1. Set pipeline 0 to be for AprilTags
+1. Set pipeline 1 to be for Reflective targets

 Simulation:
 Use the SmartDashboard or Glass to set values in the SmartDashboard keys.